Culture of Gwynedd in the High Middle Ages: Poetry, literature, and music

-A rather different poet of this period was Hywel ab Owain Gwynedd (d.
-1170), known as the Poet-Prince.
+A rather different poet of this period was Hywel ab Owain Gwynedd (died 1170), known as the Poet-Prince.
 As the son and heir of Prince Owain Gwynedd, he was not a professional poet.

 The Welsh Church in Gwynedd

 St. David, the patron saint of Wales.

 Celtic Christian traditions

 Prior to the Norman invasions between 1067–1101, Christians of Gwynedd shared many of the spiritual traditions and ecclesiastical institutions found throughout Wales and other Celtic nations, customs inherited from the Celtic Christianity of the Early Middle Ages.

 However, Welsh ecclesiastics questioned to what degree the Papacy could impose Canon law upon them, especially with regard to the marriage of priests, the role of women both in the Church and in society, and the status of "illegitimate" children in society, with canon law conflicting with native Welsh law and customs.
 Welsh bishops also denied that the Archbishop of Canterbury held authority over them.
 Professor John Davies argued that there were dangers inherent in Welsh bishops submitting to an ecclesiastical authority "that would, by necessity, be heavily under the influence ... of an English king".

 The 10th century Penmon Cross is an example of Celtic Christian traditions in Gwynedd.

 By the 11th century, the Welsh Church consisted of three dioceses which were tied closely together by a strong sense of community and a shared sentiment in religious practice, but were independent of each other and whose boundaries were somewhat indeterminate.
 Central to this organisational approach was the rural nature of Welsh settlements which favoured localised and autonomous monastic communities called clasau (sing. clas).

 Clasau were administered by an abod (abbot) and contained a number of small timber-built churches and dormitory huts.
 Welsh monasticism highly valued asceticism, and the most celebrated Welsh ascetic was the 6th century St. David, who developed a monastic rule which emphasised hard work, encouraged vegetarianism, and promoted temperance.
 Women, who held a higher status in Welsh law and custom than elsewhere in Europe, could hold quasi-sacerdotal (semi-priestly) roles in the Welsh Church, noted Davies.
 As celibacy was not an important aspect of the Welsh Church, many priests married and had children; some monasteries were single or extended family endeavours, and some ecclesiastical offices became hereditary.
 For many Welsh people, monasticism was a familial way of life spent in devotion to Christ.
 As marriage was viewed as a secular social contract and governed by well-established Welsh law, divorce was recognised by the Welsh Church.

 The Diocese of Bangor was the episcopal see for all of Upper and Lower Gwynedd.